 After you pinpoint their interests and goals, you’ll need to create an easy-to-follow framework with objectives that the employee can accomplish.

-It’s not about creating a complex goal-setting framework that looks good on paper but rather building a plan that works in practice.
+It’s not about creating a complex goal-setting framework that looks good on paper, but rather building a plan that works in practice.
 In this case, simpler is better, which is why you should lead your employees through the SMART goal-setting framework.

-- Specific.
+Specific.
 The goal needs to be as specific and concrete as possible.
 The more specific it is, the easier it will be for the employee to understand exactly what they need to do to achieve it.

-- Measurable.
+Measurable.
 If the goal isn’t measurable, the employee will have a hard time knowing when they’ve reached it.
-Becoming a better public speaker isn’t measurable, but holding 50 speeches in front of more than 100 people is a measurable action.
+Becoming a better public speaker isn’t measurable, but holding 10 speeches in front of more than 100 people is a measurable action.

-- Achievable.
+Achievable.
 It needs to be possible for the individual to accomplish the goal.
 This doesn’t necessarily mean that the employee must already have the skills needed to complete that goal, but they should be able to acquire the necessary skills and achieve the objective in a realistic time frame.

-- Relevant.
+Relevant.
 The goal needs to be relevant for the employee for them to have the motivation to pursue it.

-- Time-bound.
+Time-bound.
 There needs to be a clear deadline for accomplishing the goal; otherwise, employees may procrastinate because they won’t feel any urgency to pursue it.

-It’s not about fixing employees’ weaknesses but rather capitalizing on their strengths and maximizing the skills they can gain from those strengths.
+Keep in mind that it’s not about fixing employees’ weaknesses but rather capitalizing on their strengths and maximizing the skills they can gain from those strengths.

 No matter how good an employee’s hard skills are, they won’t be able to advance their professional careers if they don’t have soft skills.